jackdavis185/U1L3CaseStudy/README.md

 Kiva is a non-profit organization that extends microloans to impoverished borrowers.
 Their biggest competitor is Grameen Bank.
 Kiva funds their microlending activity through crowdfunding.

 Kiva uses PayPal to set up payments directly to borrowers.
 Kiva is able to save on administration costs through this direct lending strategy.
 As a result, Kiva's impverished borrowers pay no interest or fees.
+Altruist lending principles have been in practice for thousands of years in isolated communities.
+Financial Technologies , now allow for these principles to be executed on a global scale.
+This is a strategy that creates  local economies .
+Thus creating business opportunity never afforded these areas , due to lack of financial infrastructer.
+The building of local economies , create opportunity for the lenders.
+There own business goals could be accelerated in these start up economies.
+These are mechanism to be used to develope awareness and opportunity for the lenders themselves.
+This enviroment of macro lending , creating micro economies. is the paradigm of Financial Technology .

 ### What Makes Kiva Unique?